apache/cloudstack-documentation/source/adminguide/storage.rst

 There are two situations when you might want to migrate a disk:

--  Move the disk to new storage, but leave it attached to the same running VM.
+-  Move the disk to new storage, but leave it attached to the same running Instance.

--  Detach the disk from its current VM, move it to new storage, and attach it to a new VM.
+-  Detach the disk from its current Instance, move it to new storage, and attach it to a new Instance.

-Migrating Storage For a Running VM
+Migrating Storage For a Running Instance
-''''''''''''''''''''''''''''''''''
+''''''''''''''''''''''''''''''''''''''''

 (Supported on XenServer and VMware)

 #.
 Log in to the CloudStack UI as a user or admin.

 #.
-In the left navigation bar, click Instances, click the VM name, and
+In the left navigation bar, click Instances, click the Instance name, and
    click View Volumes.

 #.
 Click the volume you want to migrate.

 #.
-Detach the disk from the VM.
+Detach the disk from the Instance.
 See `“Detaching and
    Moving Volumes” <#detaching-and-moving-volumes>`_ but skip the “reattach” step at the end.
 You will do that after migrating to new storage.